-- C. Further to Note 12L4 to the Annual Financial Statements, regarding a motion for class certification that was filed with the Tel Aviv District Court (Economic Department) by a shareholder of Tamar Petroleum Ltd. ("Tamar Petroleum") and the Public Representatives Association (collectively, the "Petitioners"), against the Partnership, Tamar Petroleum, officers therein and Leader Issues (1993) Ltd. (in this section, collectively: the "Respondents"), in connection with the issue of the shares of Tamar Petroleum in July 2017, note that on April 23, 2023 the Respondents filed a motion for discovery order and on May 3, 2023 the court granted the Respondents' motion to extend the filing of responses to such motion, until June 7, 2023. - D. Further to Note 12L8 to the Annual Financial Statements, regarding a motion for class certification which was filed by a holder of participation units (the "Petitioner") with the Tel Aviv District Court (Economic Department) against the Partnership, the GP, Delek Group, Yitzhak Sharon (Tshuva), the directors of the GP, including the former chairman of the board, and the CEO of the GP (in this section, collectively: the "Respondents"), claiming that the Respondents refrained from disclosing, in the Partnership's reports, the existence of a stipulation in the agreements for the sale of natural gas from the Leviathan and Tamar reservoirs to Blue Ocean Energy, note that the Petitioner and the Respondents are required to file summations and responding summations during 2023, all by November 12, 2023. - E. Further to Note 12L11 to the Annual Financial Statements, regarding a claim filed by Haifa Port Company Ltd. ("Haifa Port") against Chevron, Coral Maritime Services Ltd. and Gold-Line Shipping Ltd., and regarding a counterclaim filed by Chevron against Haifa Port, note that the parties are required to respond by June 1, 2023 to the mutual motions regarding the preliminary proceedings, which will be heard during the pretrial scheduled for June 11, 2023.
-Furthermore, on April 3, 2023, Haifa Port filed a motion for summary dismissal of the counterclaim on grounds of lack of privity with Chevron, since the invoices and the mooring fees were paid by an agent.
-Chevron is required to respond to such motion by May 15, 2023. - F. Further to Note 12L6 to the Annual Financial Statements, regarding a claim filed by the Supervisor on behalf of the holders of the Participation Units with the Tel Aviv District Court (Economic Department) against the Partnership, the GP and the royalty interest owners which include Delek Group, Delek Energy Systems Ltd. and Tomer Energy Royalties (2012) Ltd. (formerly Delek Royalties (2012) Ltd.) and a counterclaim filed by the royalty interest owners, all in connection with the investment recovery date in the Tamar project, the pretrial session was scheduled for May 22, 2023.
+- D. Further to Note 12L8 to the Annual Financial Statements, regarding a motion for class certification which was filed by a holder of participation units (in this section: the "Petitioner") with the Tel Aviv District Court (Economic Department) against the Partnership, the GP, Delek Group, Yitzhak Sharon (Tshuva), the directors of the GP, including the former chairman of the board, and the CEO of the GP (in this section, collectively: the "Respondents"), claiming that the Respondents refrained from disclosing, in the Partnership's reports, the existence of a stipulation in the agreements for the sale of natural gas from the Leviathan and Tamar reservoirs to Blue Ocean Energy (formerly Dolphinus Holdings Limited), note that the Petitioner and the Respondents are required to file summations and responding summations during 2023, all by December 13, 2023. - E. Further to Note 12L11 to the Annual Financial Statements, regarding a claim filed by Haifa Port Company Ltd. ("Haifa Port") against Chevron, Coral Maritime Services Ltd. and Gold-Line Shipping Ltd., and regarding a counterclaim filed by Chevron against Haifa Port, note that on July 8, 2023 and July 18, 2023, the court denied the motions filed by the parties with respect to the preliminary proceedings, and also scheduled the last pretrial hearing for January 21, 2024.
+Furthermore, on June 21, 2023, the court dismissed the motion for summary dismissal of the counterclaim filed by Haifa Port, and charged it with costs. - F. Further to Note 12L6 to the Annual Financial Statements, regarding a complaint filed by the Supervisor on behalf of the holders of the Participation Units with the Tel Aviv District Court (Economic Department) against the Partnership, the GP and the royalty interest owners which include Delek Group, Delek Energy Systems Ltd. and Tomer Energy Royalties (2012) Ltd. (formerly Delek Royalties (2012) Ltd.), and a counterclaim filed by the royalty interest owners, all in connection with the investment recovery date in the Tamar project, on May 11, 2023, the parties filed with the court an agreed notice whereby they had received a proposal from the mediator and needed time to consider it.
+Accordingly, the scheduled pretrial session was cancelled. - G. Further to the hearing that was held for Chevron before the MoEP on January 6, 2022, on August 2, 2023 Chevron received a notice from the MoEP of its intention to impose a financial penalty in the sum of approx. ILS 2.9 million (approx. \$0.8 million) (100%, the Partnership's share approx. ILS 1.3 million (approx. \$0.4 million)), for an alleged violation of the Leviathan project's sea discharge permit, and pursuant to the Prevention of Sea Pollution from Land-Based Sources Law, 5748-1988 (the "Sea Pollution Prevention Law").
+Chevron is required to submit its response to such notice within 30 days from receipt thereof. - H. On August 6, 2023, Chevron received a letter of notice and summons to a hearing before the MoEP for alleged violations of the Leviathan project's sea discharge permit and toxins permit, and pursuant to the Sea Pollution Prevention Law and the Hazardous Substances Law, 5753-1993.
+The hearing was scheduled for September 26, 2023.

-Notes to the Condensed Interim Financial Statements as of March 31, 2023 (dollars in millions)
+Notes to the Condensed Interim Financial Statements as of June 30, 2023 (dollars in millions)